blackgirlinfosec/scheduled-task-persistence-lab/README.md

 # 🔍 Scheduled Task Persistence Lab: Attacker vs. Analyst

-> In this lab, I play both sides: the attacker planting a persistence mechanism, and the threat hunter detecting and remediating it — all using free tools, Sysmon, and Microsoft Sentinel.
+> In this lab, I play both sides: the attacker planting a persistence mechanism, and the threat hunter detecting and remediating it using free tools, Sysmon, and Microsoft Sentinel.

 ---